code-423n4/2022-10-zksync/README.md

 2. [UPGRADE\_NOTICE\_PERIOD](https://github.com/code-423n4/2022-10-zksync/blob/main/ethereum/hardhat.config.ts#L9) is set to 0 during alpha.
 3. `supportsInterface` of `ERC-165` standard is not implemented.
 4. Solidity version is not pinned in the source files.
 It is pinned in the [config](https://github.com/code-423n4/2022-10-zksync/blob/main/ethereum/hardhat.config.ts#L82) instead.
+5. Implementation of the Diamond Cut is not fully EIP-2535 compatible, because of missing check for that replaced facet is distinct from old one.
+6. `unfreezeDiamond`/`emergencyFreezeDiamond`/`cancelDiamondCutProposal` are susceptible to reorg attack.

 The C4udit output for the contest can be found here, [include link to C4udit report], within an hour of contest opening.